Quality Control of mRNA/LNP Products

 Homing In on Fit-for-Purpose Biophysical Techniques for mRNA and LNP Characterization

-Dr Natalia Markova, Freelance Consultant
+Dr Natalia Markova, BioGardia

 • Challenges in mRNA-LNP product and process understanding